 Make Each Statement Original

 When piecing together your resume, make sure you are comfortable with every point you make.
 Check and recheck what you’ve written.
 Make sure that each statement is original and says something positive about you.
 Use action verbs when describing your previous jobs.
 This will let your prospective employer know that because you were there, positive things happened.
-In a tasteful manner, let your potential employer know that you can shake things up to make good things happen.
+Tastefully, let your potential employer know that you can shake things up to make good things happen.

 Along this same line, don’t merely state your skills.
 This will not grab the attention of companies.
-If you manage to explain how your skills will benefit a company and its clients, and can connect them to tangible results, then you will greatly improve your chances.
+If you manage to explain how your skills will benefit a company and its clients and connect them to tangible results, you will greatly improve your chances.